Code-Institute-Submissions/WebSlinger88-Florescence-Flowers/README.md

 Florescence Flowers is a big project, and although we are happy with everything that has been done to date, there are still multiple features that are yet to be implemented.
 In the near future we hope to implement the following:

+* Add ability for admin user to add new varieties.
+* Add ability for admin user to add new occasions.
+* Add ability for admin user to add new colours.
-* More varieties - Orchids, Tulips, Peonies, Dahlias.
+* More varieties - eg. Orchids, Tulips, Peonies, Dahlias.
-* More Occasions - Weddings, Funeral, Mother's Day, Winter Holiday.
+* More Occasions - eg. Weddings, Funeral, Mother's Day, Winter Holiday.
-* More Colours - Purple, Green.
+* More Colours - eg. Purple, Green.
 * Social Sharing - Users can share their favourite flowers via Facebook, Instagram, and WhatsApp.
 * Reversing Deletion - Deleted products to be recovered in the event of human error.
 * Frequently Asked Questions
 * Newsletter
+* Pagination

 </div>